syngenta/partner-es/README.md

 # partner-es

-Publicly available data and code from the publication: Developing a modern approach to assess ecological risk from pesticides without unnecessary vertebrate animal testing
+Data and code from the publication: Developing a modern approach to assess ecological risk from pesticides without unnecessary vertebrate animal testing

 [partner-es.R](partner-es.R) includes the entire data analysis as an R script